flightaware/swift-tcl/README.md

 Swift developers can use Tcl to make new and powerful ways to interact with, debug, construct automated testing for, and orchestrate the high level activities of their applications.

-Tcl developers can use Swift to gets its sweet, expressive, high performance, scripting-language-like capabilities while retaining all of their existing code.
+Tcl developers can use Swift to gets its sweet, expressive, high performance, scripting-language-like capabilities wherever they would like while retaining all of their existing code.

 Either can go in for a lot or a little.